CLEARSY/b2rust/README.md

+# b2rust

-b2rust is written in C++ and converts a B program into a Rust library (a set of Rust code files) which can be compiled without errors (but not necessarily without warnings).
+b2rust is written in C++ and converts a B implementation component into a Rust library (a set of Rust code files) which can be compiled without errors (but not necessarily without warnings).
 The functions it defines can be used in a separate Rust project.

 Its calling syntax is the following: